wesmar/KeyboardKit/README.md

 This fails because:

 - CreateServiceW writes to protected registry keys
-- Administrator privileges cannot write to SYSTEM\CurrentControlSet\Services
+- Administrator privileges cannot modify protected registry keys like CLSID entries in HKCR, which require TrustedInstaller-level access, (maybe write to SYSTEM\CurrentControlSet\Services, but I find it more convenient to use TrustedInstaller everywhere)
 - TrustedInstaller ownership required

 **Our Approach - Direct Registry:**